hieuvp/aws-certified-cloud-practitioner/cloud-concepts/understanding-cloud-computing/README.md

 and release resources when you no longer need them.
 In the cloud, you want to do this automatically.

+**Reliability**
+A solution's ability to provide functionality for its users when it is needed.
+Amazon's global infrastructure is built to maximize reliability for your cloud workloads.

 ## References